-As required by auditing standards and taking into account possible pressures to meet profit targets and nature and sources of revenue, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries.
+As required by auditing standards, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries.
 On this audit we do not believe there is a fraud risk related to revenue recognition as the risk of possible pressures to meet profit targets is remote due to its limited and non-complex operations and revenue arrangements.